radiodiagnostica/resnet-cem-histo/PAPER.md

 ## Introduction

-Breast cancer is the most frequently diagnosed malignancy worldwide, with about 2.3 million new cases and 685 000 deaths in 2022 according to the latest WHO fact-sheet [1].
-Because the disease is biologically heterogeneous, expression of the oestrogen (ER) and progesterone (PR) receptors—summarised as hormone-receptor (HR) status—remains a pivotal determinant of systemic-treatment strategy and prognosis [2].
-HR status is routinely assessed on tissue obtained by core biopsy or surgery, but this invasive approach is time-consuming, prone to sampling error and limited in its ability to capture spatial heterogeneity [3, 4].
+Breast cancer is the most frequently diagnosed malignancy worldwide, with about 2.3 million new cases and 685 000 deaths in 2022 according to the latest WHO fact-sheet [@world_health_organization_breast_nodate].
+Because the disease is biologically heterogeneous, expression of the oestrogen (ER) and progesterone (PR) receptors—summarised as hormone-receptor (HR) status—remains a pivotal determinant of systemic-treatment strategy and prognosis [@harbeck_breast_2017].
+HR status is routinely assessed on tissue obtained by core biopsy or surgery, but this invasive approach is time-consuming, prone to sampling error and limited in its ability to capture spatial heterogeneity [@viale_current_2012; @bedard_tumour_2013].
 A rapid, image-based surrogate could therefore complement or, in selected scenarios, reduce the need for tissue sampling.

 Contrast-enhanced mammography (CEM) merges dual-energy X-ray acquisition with an iodinated contrast bolus, highlighting lesion vascularity in a workflow that is faster and more widely available than MRI.
-Early clinical series reported higher sensitivity for lesion detection, particularly in dense breasts [5, 6], and recent reviews underline continued technical progress together with the emerging role of artificial-intelligence (AI) tools in CEM interpretation [7, 8].
+Early clinical series reported higher sensitivity for lesion detection, particularly in dense breasts [@lobbes_contrast_2013; @fallenberg_contrast-enhanced_2014], and recent reviews underline continued technical progress together with the emerging role of artificial-intelligence (AI) tools in CEM interpretation [@sorin_deep_2025; @covington_state_art_2024].

 Concurrently, deep learning—especially convolutional neural networks (CNNs)—has transformed medical-image analysis.
-Surveys document expert-level performance across radiology domains [9]; ResNet and related architectures are now de-facto baselines for image-classification tasks [10], and have already improved breast-cancer risk prediction on screening mammography [11].
+Surveys document expert-level performance across radiology domains [@litjens_survey_2017]; ResNet and related architectures are now de-facto baselines for image-classification tasks [@he_deep_2016], and have already improved breast-cancer risk prediction on screening mammography [@yala_deep_2019].
 Several groups have extended these methods to molecular profiling.
-Zeng et al. predicted ER, PR and HER2 expression from digital mammograms (AUC up to 0.80) [12].
-Huang et al. and Ming et al. used dynamic-contrast MRI radiomics or multi-scale CNNs to distinguish luminal from non-luminal cancers or to infer PAM50 subtypes [13, 14].
-Within the smaller CEM literature, Fanizzi et al. proposed a radiomics-based malignancy detector [15]; Marino et al. applied texture analysis for molecular-subtype differentiation [16]; and Dominique et al. trained a shallow CNN on full-field recombined CEM images to classify ER positivity and triple-negative phenotype [17].
+Zeng et al. predicted ER, PR and HER2 expression from digital mammograms (AUC up to 0.80) [@zeng_assessment_2025].
+Huang et al. and Ming et al. used dynamic-contrast MRI radiomics or multi-scale CNNs to distinguish luminal from non-luminal cancers or to infer PAM50 subtypes [@huang_application_2023; @ming_predicting_2022].
+Within the smaller CEM literature, Fanizzi et al. proposed a radiomics-based malignancy detector [@fanizzi_fully_2019]; Marino et al. applied texture analysis for molecular-subtype differentiation [@marino_contrast-enhanced_2020]; and Dominique et al. trained a shallow CNN on full-field recombined CEM images to classify ER positivity and triple-negative phenotype [@dominique_deep_2022].

 Collectively, these investigations have moved the field forward but share several limitations: they are predominantly single-centre, rely on modest sample sizes, and often exhibit pronounced class imbalance.
 They also typically report only accuracy and AUC without imbalance-aware metrics such as balanced accuracy or the Matthews correlation coefficient.